hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/harmonia.md

             </td>
             <td>
-                Added asynchronous block signatures retrieval to prevent non responding to block collection of signatures.
-Changed the unlock flow to use stored signatures retrieved by the asynchronous retrieval separate flow.
-Cleanups recommended from previous PR.
+                - Added EVM project with commit and transfer contract and tests
+- Fixed some missing code commit that was not included in the last PR

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-09-13 09:18:06 +0000 UTC
+        Created At 2023-09-20 08:32:33 +0000 UTC
     </div>
 </div>